Belchy06/ThanOS/README.md

 # ThanOS
-A lightweight OS used for various projects.
+A lightweight OS used for boot-to-browser thin clients

 ## Architecture